 Do you know why women wear white wedding dresses?
 It’s ok, I didn’t know until recently, and only thanks to my PBS addiction.
 Queen Victoria wore a white lace gown when she married Prince Albert.
 This was an unusual and somewhat brazen choice.
 Up until then, most women wore colored gowns.
 Little did the Queen know that she would lay the foundation for almost two hundred years of tradition.

 Knowledge is power.
 Now that you know it’s origin, feel free to keep with the tradition or break it.
 The choice really is yours.
-Your wedding dress is yet another opportunity to make your wedding a true-to-you experience.
+Your elopement dress is yet another opportunity to make your wedding a true-to-you experience.
 So whether your dream gown is traditional white, a deep scarlet, or even jet black, be true to yourself!

-But, if your idea of a perfect wedding day is lacing up your hiking boots and celebrating your wild love in a wild place, then here are some things to consider when choosing the perfect dress to take on your adventure.
+But, if your idea of a perfect wedding day is lacing up your hiking boots and celebrating your wild love in a wild place, then here are some things to consider when choosing the perfect elopement dress to take on your adventure.

 What activities will you be doing?
 And what will the landscape and terrain be like?

 Many adventurous brides end up hiking to their ceremony location.
 If you’re one of those brides, a dress that allows movement is a must.
-Steer clear of corsets that restrict breathing, too.
+Steer clear of elopement dresses with corsets that restrict breathing, too.
 The air gets thin on mountaintops.
 Certain styles, such as mermaid and trumpet, are super confining.
 A ball gown-style, on the other hand, may make it difficult to see the trail in front of you.
 Instead, choose a lightweight dress that will move with you.

 While carrying your gown in your backpack will allow you more flexibility in terms of style, the last thing you want is to be trekking up a fourteener with a sequin gown that weighs almost as much as you do.
 I recommend material, like chiffon, that is light, wrinkle resistant, and that will catch the wind for those incredibly romantic windblown mountaintop images.
 Lightweight materials also won’t weigh you down, if there is any chance that you’ll encounter water on your wedding day (I’m looking at you, kayaking elopements).